About the Jirani Project

 Material & Social support

-We provide each child under our care with the support needed for their shelter, food, school tuition, clothing, and basic medical care.
+We place children with extended family and provide each child with the support needed for their shelter, school tuition, clothing, and basic medical care.
+We also support the foster family materially and socially.

 The Jirani Project has launched an exciting new collaborative project with Engineering students at Arizona State University – an offline digital library in our new office in Lumakanda, Western Kenya!

-Undergraduate students in the Engineering Projects in Community Services (EPICS) worked for the past year to design a durable, offline device to store many volumes for use by our Jirani children and the larger community.
+Undergraduate students in the Engineering Projects in Community Services (EPICS) worked for the past couple of years to design a durable, offline device to store many volumes for use by our Jirani children and the larger community.
+The library was officially launched in May 2025 with Jirani Project supporters and students who created the device present, which has been in much demand by our sponsored children and the larger community.

-Through funding from Returned Peace Corps Volunteers of Madison, Wisconsin, in their Giftaway program, we were able to purchase 8 new tablets that Mark Okello and friends of JP brought to Kenya for use in the library.
-Photos show children using the digital library in its early weeks.
+Through funding from Returned Peace Corps Volunteers of Madison, Wisconsin, via their Giftaway program, we were able to purchase 14 new tablets that Mark Okello and friends of JP brought to Kenya for use in the library.
+Photos show children using the digital library.
+Omit “in its early weeks”

 Who We Serve